akovanev/kovanev.github.io/_posts/2020-09-07-Data-generator-attributes.md

 tag: Data Generator
 ---

 In the fisrt post about <a href="/blogs/2020/08/26/Data-generator">Data Generator</a> I described the scenario when the `DataScheme` is populated from a json input.
-Another way to get the `DataScheme` is by creating new or updating the existing classes in some solution.
+Another way to get the `DataScheme` is by adding the attributes from the `Akov.DataGenerator.Attributes` namespace to dto/model properties.
 This option is available since the generator version 1.3.

-Let's suppose that we have a dto/model class called `Student`.
-It is accepatable to mark its properties with attributes from the `Akov.DataGenerator.Attributes` namespace.
-In this case the data generation process will be done for the type/class which also has another responsibility, being a dto/model object.
+Let's suppose that we have a model called `Student`.
+If it is accepatable to mark its properties with the `Dg` attributes, then we can just do this.

 Pros: